CSharpM7/banjo-moveset/README.md

 - Eggs no longer lose strength while spamming

 Disadvantages:
-- No more TAS Shot
-- Smash Turnaround Cancel -> Wonderwing also gone
+- No more TAS Shot or Smash Turnaround Cancel

 ```diff
 Specs: